Promise-Steve/Movie_Rating_Project/README.md

-# Movie Rating Database (SQL Project)
+# Movie Rating Database Project

-## Project Overview
+## Overview

-This project demonstrates how to build and analyze a **Movie Rating Database** using SQL.
-The system simulates a simple movie rating platform where users rate movies, allowing analysts to explore trends, user behavior, and movie popularity.
+This project demonstrates how to build and analyse a **Movie Rating Database** using SQL.
+The system simulates a simple movie rating platform where users rate movies, allowing analysts to explore trends, user behaviour, and movie popularity.

-The project walks through key SQL concepts including:
+The project walks through key SQL concepts, including:

 * Database creation
 * Table design